 The Center for Civic Education is supported by WorldStrides in managing all aspects of the program again this year.
-For 50 years, WorldStrides has provided educational travel programs to over six million elementary, middle, high school, and university students.
+For over 50 years, WorldStrides has provided educational travel programs to over seven million elementary, middle, high school, and university students.

 |- Arlington National Cemetery